 Non-compliance can severely harm a company's reputation:

-- Loss of Trust: Customers may lose trust in a company that fails to protect their personal data, leading to decreased customer loyalty and attrition.
+Loss of Trust: Customers may lose trust in your company if it fails to protect their personal data.

-- Negative Publicity: Media coverage of data breaches and regulatory fines can tarnish a company's image, making it difficult to attract new customers and business partners.
+Negative Publicity: Media coverage of data breaches and regulatory fines can hurt a company's image, making it difficult to attract new customers and business partners.

 Business Disruption